Office 365 Privacy

 This policy setting allows you to configure the level of client software diagnostic data that is collected and sent to Microsoft about the Office client software running on the user's device. | - |

 Allow the use of connected experiences in Office that analyze content | Enabled | Experiences that use your Office content to provide you with design recommendations, editing suggestions, data insights, and similar features.
-For example, PowerPoint Designer or Translator. | More |
+For example, PowerPoint Designer or Translator. | List of connected experiences that analyze your content |

 Allow the use of connected experiences in Office that download online content | Enabled | Experiences that allow you to search and download online content including templates, images, 3D models, videos, and reference materials to enhance your documents.
-For example, Office templates or PowerPoint QuickStarter. | More |
+For example, Office templates or PowerPoint QuickStarter. | List of connected experiences that download online content |

-Allow the use of additional optional connected experiences in Office | Enabled | Other connected experiences available in Office. | More |
+Allow the use of additional optional connected experiences in Office | Enabled | Other connected experiences available in Office. | List of those other connected experiences |

 Allow the use of connected experiences in Office | Enabled | To control whether most connected experiences accessible through Microsoft 365 Apps for enterprise are available to your users.
 If we disable the policy setting, the following types of connected experiences won’t be available to our users: - Experiences that analyze your content - Experiences that download online content - Optional connected experiences |